PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

     powerloom_depoy-pooler-1 exited with code 1
 ```

 Make sure your snapshotter address is registered.
-Ensure that you have minted the Devnet Slot from the [devnet dashboard](https://mint-devnet.powerloom.network) and your burner wallet has been added.
+Ensure that you have minted the Devnet Slot from the [devnet dashboard](https://mint-devnet.powerloom.network) and your burner wallet has been added correctly during Step 6.

 Refer to our [troubleshooting section](../../build-with-powerloom/snapshotter-node/full-node/troubleshooting.md) if you encounter any other issues with your node.